 Highly Compensated Employee: Everything You Need to Know

 The first prong of the highly compensated employee definition test is ownership.
-As previously mentioned, a highly compensated employee will meet the first prong if he/she is an owner of greater than 5 percent of the organization that is the sponsor of the retirement plan at any point in time during the previous or current calendar years.
+As previously mentioned, a highly compensated employee will meet the first prong if they own greater than 5 percent of the organization that is the sponsor of the retirement plan at any point in time during the previous or current calendar years.
 The ownership prong does not require the employees to meet an annual compensation threshold.
-Thus, if the employee is merely paid nominal annual compensation he/she would still meet the ownership prong if he/she owns greater than 5 percent of the organization.
-Furthermore, if an employee who meets the ownership standard of greater than 5 percent reduces the ownership percentage below 5 percent or ceases to be an owner of the organization, he/she will continue to be defined as a highly compensated employee for the rest of the calendar year as well as through the following year, if the employee remains employed with the organization.
+Thus, if the employee is merely paid nominal annual compensation, the ownership prong would still apply if they own greater than 5 percent of the organization.
+Furthermore, if an employee who meets the ownership standard of greater than 5 percent reduces the ownership percentage below 5 percent or ceases to be an owner of the organization, he or she will continue to be defined as a highly compensated employee for the rest of the calendar year as well as through the following year if the employee remains employed with the organization.

-To determine whether an employee would be considered an owner in the corporation context one must examine the value of the stock owned by the employee as a percentage of the value of stock outstanding.
+To determine whether an employee would be considered an owner in the corporation context, one must examine the value of the stock owned by the employee as a percentage of the value of stock outstanding.
 In addition, an examination of the voting power of the employee’s stock ownership as it relates to the percentage of stock voting rights could be undertaken to determine if the employee meets the ownership prong.
-Also, if an employee has the ability to exercise an option that would allow he/she to acquire stock that employee is deemed to be an owner of that stock for the purposes of being defined as an owner and a highly compensated employee.
+Also, if an employee has the ability to exercise an option that would allow them to acquire stock, that employee is deemed to be an owner of that stock for the purposes of being defined as an owner and a highly compensated employee.